 Clara's House offers various types of volunteer opportunities, some short-term, most longer-term.
 A few activities are limited to the task, and can end when the task ends, although there are generally other opportunities available.
 Most activities require training at the clinic, e.g., on use of the patient records software and paper records and forms.
 An ability to use Spanish is a big plus for volunteers working directly with patients.
 However, translators are often available, and can be organized to be available for appointments with patients.

-For volunteers working with patients and/or patient records, regular participation is important to maintain familiarity with the practice.
-At least half a day (4 hours) once a week is required for volunteer jobs that require scheduling, to make the time for training worthwhile, and to maintain familiarity with the clinic process.
+All volunteers must commit to regular participation to maintain familiarity with the practice.
 A number of volunteers work one full day a week or more.
 Of course, volunteers can take off for personal needs when necessary.

 Types of volunteers needed